pnevmv/TinkTest/README.md

 # Trading Bot using Tinkoff Invest API

 This trading bot implements trading with financial instruments (currently funds and stocks), making decisions to buy/sell based on the Relative Strength Index (<a href="https://en.wikipedia.org/wiki/Relative_strength_index">RSI</a>).
 It allows adding/removing instruments for trading and setting limits on the available funds for trading with a particular instrument.
-Bot management is done through command-line input.
-Details about available commands are provided below.
+The bot is controlled via command line input.
+Details of the available commands are provided below.
 ## Project Structure

 The trading bot is implemented as an interactive console application, with the potential for quick feature expansion through database integration and a graphical user interface.
 The application is logically divided into four parts: